 Over 650,000 OA patients in the USA chronically consume Anti-Inflammatory drugs such as ibuprofen.2 Additionally, many others receive corticosteroid and hyaluronic acid injections.
 Despite the widespread use of pharmacological options, scientific evidence suggests that these therapies actually accelerate joint degeneration and the progression of osteoarthritis.3 Think about it, your knee pain is there for a reason.
-Chemically decreasing your body’s pain signalling ability so you can use your knee normally again will cause further stress on the areas of your knee that are already damaged.
+Chemically decreasing your body’s pain signaling ability so you can use your knee normally again, can cause further stress on the areas of your knee that are already damaged.
 Negative long term side effects are also an issue with painkillers.
-The limited utility of pain killers and their side effects make most pharmacological treatment options a short term or intermittent management solution for your knee pain1.

 Regardless of what treatment(s) you select, a key consideration should be the degree to which it helps you unload your knee joint during day to day activity.
-Researchers have identified joint unloading as the preferred treatment strategy for knee OA.4 It is thought that a reduction in pressure placed on the knee will decrease the rate of cartilage degeneration which is often exacerbated during periods of stressful activity (jogging, hiking, squatting).
-Cartilage degeneration occurs as load is applied to the knee joint creating pressure and friction within the joint – This leads to trauma (small tears) in the cartilage.
-In healthy knees, the damage tends to heal slowly, but in an osteoarthritic knee, the healing response fails, leading to a steady degeneration of the joint.
-Eventually, this results in bone spurs and painful bone on bone pressure.
-Knee unloading allows pressure to be decreased or redistributed elsewhere.
+Researchers have identified joint unloading as the preferred treatment strategy for knee OA.4 It is thought that a reduction in the pressure placed on the knee will decrease the rate of cartilage degeneration which is often exacerbated during periods of stressful activity (jogging, hiking, squatting).
+In healthy knees, damaged cartilage tends to heal slowly, but in an osteoarthritic knee, the healing response fails, leading to a steady degeneration of the joint.
+Eventually, this can lead to bone spurs and painful bone on bone pressure.
+Unloading the knee joint allows pressure to be decreased or redistributed elsewhere.
 Consequently, pain is reduced and further damage to the cartilage is lessened.

 DID YOU KNOW?: 10lbs of weight loss equates to 48000 lbs less compressive load on your knee per mile walked!5

-There are two ways in which you can unload the knee joint:
+There are two way in which you can unload and decrease pressure on your knee joint:

 - Directly reducing the amount of weight that is loaded on to the knee joint.
 Less weight equates to less pressure!
-This is typically done through weight loss, knee braces and walkers or canes.
+This is typically done through weight loss, walkers or canes, and unloader knee braces.

-When you think about how your knee is unloaded it is important to remember there are three pressure points (knee compartments) within your knee joint.
+When you think about how your knee is unloaded, it is important to remember there are three pressure points (knee compartments) within your knee joint.
 Some treatments will decrease pressure in all three contact areas or “compartments”, and some will not.
-Since 64% of patients have OA in more than one compartment of the knee.6 Treatments that only partially unload the knee will be limiting in terms of their ability to provide relief from symptoms.
-Treatments that provide multi-compartment unloading are a better solution for most as the pressure will be reduced across the entire surface of the knee joint.
+Since 64% of patients have OA in more than one compartment of the knee,6 treatments that only partially unload the knee will be limiting in terms of their ability to provide relief from symptoms.
+Solutions that provide multi-compartment unloading are ideal for many suffering from advanced osteoarthritis as the pressure will be reduced across the entire surface of the knee joint.

 Osteoarthritis Prevalence by Compartment